LizardByte/Sunshine/docs/source/about/guides/linux.rst

 At this point you have a working setup!
 For convience I created this bash script to automate the startup of the X server and Sunshine on the host.
 This can be run on Unix systems, or on Windows using the ``git-bash`` or any bash shell.

-For Android/IOS you can install linux emulators.
-E.g. ``Userland`` for Android and ``ISH`` for IOS.
-The neat part is that you can execute one script to launch sunshine from your phone / tablet!
+For Android/iOS you can install Linux emulators, e.g. ``Userland`` for Android and ``ISH`` for iOS.
+The neat part is that you can execute one script to launch Sunshine from your phone or tablet!

 .. code-block:: bash